-Jennifer Mills (nee Wong), who captured four Canadian Collegiate Athletic Association gold medals in Badminton, will be inducted into the CCAA Hall of Fame in the Athlete Category.
+Jennifer Mills (nee Wong), who captured four Canadian Collegiate Athletic Association gold medals in Badminton, was inducted into the CCAA Hall of Fame in the Athlete Category.

 The Douglas Royals standout student-athlete earned CCAA gold in Women’s Singles (1997, 1998), Women’s Doubles (1999) and Mixed Doubles (2001).
 She also led the British Columbia Colleges Athletic Association (BCCAA, now PACWEST) to Team Supremacy titles in 1997 and 1998.

 Mills was the first student-athlete to be named CCAA Women’s Badminton Player of the Year in 1997.
 She also captured the award in 2001, her final season with Douglas.

 “Jennifer’s storied success as a four time CCAA gold medalist and two time CCAA Player of the Year, is unparalleled with any other student-athlete in Royals history,” said Brian McLennon, Athletics Manager at Douglas College.